kubecost/docs/aws-cloud-integrations.md

 </details>

-# Attaching IAM permissions to Kubecost:
+## Step 3: Attaching IAM permissions to Kubecost
 Now that the policies have been created, we will need to attach those policies to Kubecost.
 We support the following methods:

 <details>